 No Spread collars for round faces

 Cutaway Collar- Originated in the early 20th century, these collar styles go great with a coat or a blazer.
 You can easily skip the neck wear and even undo a button or two.
 Cutaways also come in Semi Cutaway and Extreme Cutaway Collars.

-Medium Spread- One of the most common collar styles for men, Medium Spread collars can work buttoned up with a tie or just the top button undone- apt for any formal or casual occasion.
-Sports coats and blazers sans tie also look good with these collar styles.
+Medium Spread- One of the most common collar styles for men, Medium Spread collars can be worn buttoned up with a tie or just the top button undone- apt for any formal or casual occasion.
+Sports coats and blazers with a tie also look good with these collar styles.